mikkasendke/sessionizer.wezterm/README.md

 {
     paths = {},
     command = {
-        -- this is populated based on command_options it -- effectively looks like the following
+        -- this is populated based on command_options it (Note that if you set this command_options will be ignored) -- effectively looks like the following
         -- "fd",
         -- "-Hs",